devopsgroup-io/catapult/README.md

         * if the webroot differs from the repo root, specify it here
         * must include the trailing slash

-Once you add a new website to configuration.yml, it's time to test in LocalDev:
+Once you add or remove a website to configuration.yml, it's time to test in LocalDev:

   * `vagrant provision ~/secrets/configuration.yml["company"]["name"]-dev-redhat`
   * `vagrant provision ~/secrets/configuration.yml["company"]["name"]-dev-redhat-mysql`